WeCanCodeIT/columbus-2017-fall/exercises/shopping-cart.md

 ### The ShopApp Class

+Create an ArrayList from the parameterized type Item class...call your arraylist items.
+Here is an example of a previous ArrayList declaration that we programmed : `ArrayList<String>ingredients = new ArrayList<String>();`

 The **ShopApp** class should be designed to model shopping in similar fashion to Amazon and other online sites (where you can add to cart and you will see your total increase with each item added).
-Run a do while loop to simulate shopping, having the user enter the item, quantity and price.
+Run a do while loop to simulate shopping, having the user enter the item, quantity and price (you will need variables for these).
 Store the items in an ArrayList and update the total due at checkout.

  **Stretch task**: Provide an opportunity to remove an item from the shopping cart if a user no longer desires to make that particular purchase.